Richard0070/Discord-Selfbot-Demo/README.md

 ```
 ⚠️ ***If you get any confirmation message, just type `y` and hit enter.***

-Run the following command if nodejs didn't install properly then try running the above command again
+Run the following command if nodejs isn't working properly.

 ```
 apt upgrade && apt update